cxengage/cxengage.github.io/README.md

 ### Key Attribute

 A **Key Attribute** is the term used for the unique identifier for a given customer.
-It could be an e-mail, a phone number or something else, but the important part is that there is only one - every other identifier is mapped to this key attribute.
+It could be an e-mail, a phone number or something else, but the important part is that there is only one key attribute, and every other identifier is mapped to it using our Augment Service (described later).

-For example, a key attribute to describe a specific customer or user could be _CustomerID_.
-If a separate event comes in later with that user's e-mail address, that e-mail address will be mapped to _CustomerID_ using our Augment Service (described later).
+For example, a key attribute to describe a specific customer could be _CustomerID_.
+If a separate event comes in later with that user's e-mail address, that e-mail address will be mapped to _CustomerID_, and CxEngage would now know that both of these refer to the same person.

-As an example, here is a pattern where a call gets abandoned from the IVR, and an agent calls the customer back using our integration with twilio:
+To give a specific example, here is a pattern where a call gets abandoned from the IVR, and an agent calls the customer back using our integration with Twilio:

 ```clojure
 ;;When